Darul Aman Palace

-Darul Aman Palace (د دارالامان ماڼۍ; قصر دارالامان; 'Abode of Peace' or, in a double meaning, 'Abode of Aman[ullah]') is a three-story-tall palace located in Darulaman, which about 16 km south-west of the centre of Kabul, Afghanistan.
+Darul Aman Palace (د دارالامان ماڼۍ; قصر دارالامان; 'Abode of Peace' or, in a double meaning, 'Abode of Aman[ullah]') is a three-story palace located in Darulaman locality, about 16 km south-west of the center of Kabul, Afghanistan.
 Surrounding the palace are the following buildings: the National Assembly, the National Museum of Afghanistan and the Afghan International University.

-The 150 room Darul Aman Palace was originally built in the 1920s, during the reign of Amanullah Khan.
+The 150-room Darul Aman Palace was originally built in the 1920s, during the reign of Amanullah Khan.
 He reigned as Emir of Afghanistan between February 1919 and June 1926, and as King of Afghanistan between June 1926 and January 1929.
 The palace was severely damaged during the 1990s civil war.
-However, between 2016 and 2020, the palace was renovated and completely restored to its former glory, work being largely completed for the 100th anniversary of Afghan independence, which was on 19 August 2019.
+However, between 2016 and 2020, the palace was renovated and restored to its former glory.
+Most work was completed for the 100th anniversary of Afghan independence, which was on 19 August 2019.
+The site is open to the public and tourists.

 History

 Construction of the Darul Aman Palace began in the early 1920s as part of the endeavours of Emir Amanullah Khan to modernise Afghanistan.
 In June 1926, Amanullah proclaimed himself as King of Afghanistan.
 The palace was to be part of the new capital city called Darulaman, connected to Kabul by a narrow gauge railway.
 Amanullah Khan invited 22 architects from Germany and France to build the palace.
 The palace is considered to be a testimony of the Afghan-German ties, as it was designed by German engineer Walter Harten and his team of engineers.

 The palace is an imposing neoclassical building on a hilltop overlooking a flat, dusty valley in the western part of the Afghan capital.
 Designed by French architects A. Godard and M. Godard, as well as German architects, it was one of the first buildings in the country to get central heating and running water.
 The Swedish memoir writer Rora Asim Khan, who lived in Afghanistan with her Afghan husband in 1926–27, describe in her memoirs how she was invited to the palace by Queen Soraya to describe Western lifestyle and customs to the Queen and the King's mother Intended as the seat of a future parliament, the building remained unused and partially complete for many years after religious conservatives under Habibullah Kalakani forced King Amanullah from power in 1929, and halted his reforms.
 In later years it served as the medical school for Kabul University, as well a warehouse, and the seat of several smaller ministries.